Breeding Location:

 Range and Habitat

-White-throated Sparrow: Breeds from Mackenzie, central Quebec, and Newfoundland south to North Dakota, Wisconsin, and Pennsylvania.
+White-throated Sparrow: Breeds from Yukon and the Northwest Territories south to northeastern Minnesota and Pennsylvania, east to New England and Newfoundland.
 Spends winters in much of eastern U.S. and in small numbers in southwestern states.
 Nests in brushy or semi-open mixed woods, winters on wood lots, scrub lands, gardens, and backyards.
 Frequently visits bird feeders.

 Breeding and Nesting